Stew-McD/T-reX/CONTRIBUTING.md

-# Contributing to WasteAndMaterialFootprint
+# Contributing to T-reX

-We welcome contributions to the WasteAndMaterialFootprint project.
+We welcome contributions to the T-reX project.
 This document outlines the process for contributing to the project's development.
 Your input is valuable, and we appreciate your support in making this tool more effective and accessible.

 At the very least, you can contribute by reporting bugs or suggesting improvements in the issues section of the repository.
 If you're interested in contributing code, please read the following guidelines.
 It can be intimidating at first, it was for me, but it's not as hard as it seems.
-If you have any questions, please feel free to reach out to me at [wmf@scmcd.ch](wmf@scmcd.ch)
+If you have any questions, please feel free to reach out to me at [T-reX@scmcd.ch](T-reX@scmcd.ch)

 ## Types of Contributions